MicrosoftDocs/bot-docs/articles/bot-service-manage-speech-priming.md

 1. Click **Speech priming** on the bot service blade.
 The list of LUIS apps available to you will appear.
 1. Select the LUIS apps you want Bing Speech to use.
-    1. To select a LUIS app in the list, hover over the LUIS model until a checkbox appears, then check the checkbox.
+    1. To select a LUIS app in the list, hover over the LUIS model until a checkbox appears, and then check the checkbox.
     1. To select a LUIS app that is not on the list, scroll to the bottom and enter the LUIS Application ID GUID into the text box.
 1. Click **Save** to save the list of LUIS apps associated with Bing Speech for your bot.